MemorEase/Frontend/README.md

 # Welcome

-This is our group project submission for CS 2250. a
+This is our group project submission for CS 2250.
+We built an interactive flashcard study app.